 The Association's Board of Directors (Board) establishes, adopts and maintains a formal written capital adequacy plan to ensure that adequate capital is maintained for continued financial viability, provide for growth necessary to meet the needs of borrowers and ensure that all stockholders are treated equitably.
-There were no material changes to the capital plan for 2020 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.
+There were no material changes to the capital plan for 2021 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.

-Total members' equity at December 31, 2020, increased 6.5 percent to \$445,938 from the December 31, 2019 total of \$418,732.
-At December 31, 2019, total members' equity increased 3.0 percent from the December 31, 2018 total of \$406,565.
-The 2020 increase was primarily related to net income, offset by cash patronage paid.
+Total members' equity at December 31, 2021, increased 5.9 percent to \$472,324 from the December 31, 2020 total of \$445,938.
+At December 31, 2020, total members' equity increased 6.5 percent from the December 31, 2019 total of \$418,732.
+These increases were primarily related to net income, offset by cash patronage paid.